 The MAC data plane architecture of a non-GLK non-AP STA is completed by replacing the role-specific behavior block with the block shown in Figure 5-3 (Role-specific behavior block for a non-GLK non- AP STA).
 The function of this block in a non-AP STA is to perform destination address filtering as described in 10.2.8 (MAC data service).

-In the context of EBCS DL, the EBCS filter fills the source address and the destination address in MAUNITDATA.indication according to 33.2 (EBCS addressing).

 NOTE 1—In implementations, the DA address filtering function might be done “lower in the stack.”
 It is shown in the role-specific behavior block location for simplicity, and any implementation choice needs to provide equivalent behavior.

-NOTE 2—Since the IEEE 802.1X Controlled and Uncontrolled Port Filtering block shown in Figure 5-1 (MAC data plane architecture) does not exist in an unassociated non-AP STA, an EBCS DL traffic stream passes through the IEEE 802.1X Controlled and Uncontrolled Port Filtering block shown in Figure 5-1 (MAC data plane architecture).

 34.3.3 EBCS DL procedure at an EBCS receiver